dfrappart/Terra-AZModuletest/Modules/06-1 Subnet/readme.md

 ## This module deploys a Subnet

-As for all Azure resources, a resource group is required to host the storage account which contains the Azure File If it does not exist, it is possible to use another module to create the resource group, or it is possible to reference the Resource Group as a data source.
+As for all Azure resources, a resource group is required.
+If it does not exist, it is possible to use another module to create the resource group, or it is possible to reference the Resource Group as a data source.

 Note: The nsgid parameter in the Subnet resource is deprecated in favor of the deicated resource **azurerm_subnet_network_security_group_association**.